thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 Publication standards are important to all organizations, especially to those promoting publication standards themselves.
 To that end, there's a hierarchical model borrowed from Ryan's periodical background.

 * There's a central **publisher** role, held by two people.
 They have publication rights on the external accounts (Medium, YouTube).
 They maintain the publication queue and quality, and have as part of their role to also recruit contributors.
-	* We want to encourage publisher rotation.
-This could mean one publisher steps down around the time of PSC transitions (around March) or six months afterward, allowing an interested editor to fill that role.
-This means part of being an editor is getting the specific experience needed to take on the role of publisher.
-(The first handoff may be bumpy, so we'll play this by ear.)
 	* First publishers would be: Ryan Macklin & Carrie Crowe.
 	* The GDP chair is also in this role, with respect to account access.
 * There are **editors**, who edit pieces to align with our community standards and style.
 We'll want two editors—and only two editors—involved in any one piece, to keep editors from burning out and to keep the signal/noise ratio down.